Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 ## Business Case Request from Head of Operations

+Stakeholder Request:

+"Hello Ismael,

+I hope you are doing well,

+Our energy-product team is preparing a national energy consumption campaign towards the all country in order to (deeply or alternative) increase the obtention of “White Certificate” in the country.
+For that we need to ease the generation of report that regroup site information need to obtain these certificates.

+Can you help us provide a script code using Python that will automatically generate an individually report for each of our clients based on their data present in our database.

+Here is a deep look of different elements present in each “site” folder that I have attached:

+- A folder called “Site_Data” that regroup all client data in excel files
+- A PDF file that you will use as template (only page 1 - 5 - 7 - 8 and 10 need modification - the rest can add to each report)
+- Image folder which/that contains client photos of different pieces “Chaufferie”, “Façade”, “Vannes”, “Pompes” that you need to replace in the template report

+What you need to know: each client file will be located inside a “REPORT_EQ_23(= the year)/T1(= trimester)/R122( = report number)-Site_Name”

+Feel free to send any questions in the meantime,

+Looking forward to hearing from you,

+Emma”

 ## Data Structure

 An interactive Tableau Desktop dashboard can be found [here](https://public.tableau.com/app/profile/ismael.cisse/viz/ElecTechAnalysis/ExecutiveOverview?publish=yes).